-7.n Use case #n – Last Mile DeliveryDetection of patterns in video streams
+7.n Use case #n – Detection of patterns in video streams

 Editor’s Note: The section introduces a AI/ML use case that uses IoT data.

 7.n.1 Description

 Detection of patterns in video and camera streams enables users to identify scenes, objects, and situations in images uploaded to the service using aims visual recognition based on Artificial Intelligence and Machine learning.
 Subjects and objects contained in an image are automatically identified, organized and classified into logical categories in order to provide add high added value services in cities such as car vandalism and fire detection.